Cara Japon MBPsS, MBACP - Integrative Counsellor/Psychotherapist

-I am a BACP registered Integrative Counsellor and a member of the British Psychological Society.
+I am a BACP registered Integrative Counsellor/Psychotherapist and a member of the British Psychological Society.

 I am trained in Person-Centred Counselling, Cognitive Behavioural Therapy and Psychodynamics.
 I specialise in Relationship and Family Counselling, Dementia and mental health issues such as anxiety, depression, work-related stress and breakdowns.
 I also have vast experience of bereavement counselling.